icecoldlilly/30-days-mobile/react-together/README.md

         - ~~Pass data as props to YouTube player component from screen~~
 4. Added API keys into .env using 'react-native-dotenv'
 ## Day 4
+### Finished scaffolding a rough draft of YouTube screen
 1. Complete scaffolding YouTube Component
     - ~~Scaffold a video list component~~
         - ~~Scaffold common Search Bar~~